Fresh Tomato and Red Onion Salad (Mediterranean Style)

 • Place thinly sliced onions in a small bowl.

-• Pour over the lemon juice and let sit for 10 minutes.
+• Pour the lemon juice and let it sit for 10 minutes.
+Drain before adding to the salad.

 Red onions cut into slivers and marinating in lemon juice.